mgijsberti/styleguide-kss-phantomcss/README.md

 ## Rebase

-In the report you can select a selector and rebase the selector.
-This means that the reported changes are correct for the css selector.
-If you press the button 'rebase' for a particular css selector, the new screenshots are copied onto the originals.
+In the report you can select a selector and rebase the selector.If you press the button 'OK' in the column 'rebase' for a css selector in thecstyleguide.

+I you rebase a css selector, it means that the reported differences are intented for this css selector.
 If you run again grunt verify:compare, the 'rebased' css selector is removed from the report.

 ## Tutorial

+** Start ***
+* Revert all the changes in the less files in the demo folder.
+The living Styleguide is live on localhost:1419. *

-This tutorial explains how the PhantomCss diff tool works together with the Living Styleguide.
+This tutorial explains how the PhantomCss comparison tool works together with the Living Styleguide.

-The living Styleguide is live on localhost:1419.
-Revert any change in the less files in the demo folder.

 * Reinitialize